Sam Matlock: Life and career

 Sam James Matlock was born on 16 March 1993 and is the son of a music publicist and Glen Matlock, the bassist for the Sex Pistols.
 He and his brother Louis both attended Ryde School and Southampton Solent University.
-He was introduced to guitar music via Nirvana and formed Dead! with Louis, Sam Chappell, and Alex Mountford while at university; the band signed to Infectious Records in May 2016 and had moved to London by the following year.
+Sam discovered guitar music when he listened to Nirvana and formed Dead! with Louis, Sam Chappell, and Alex Mountford while at university.
+The band signed to Infectious Records in May 2016 and had moved to London by the following year.
 They released the 2018 album The Golden Age of Not Even Trying, which charted at No. 11 on the UK Rock & Metal Albums Chart, before announcing that they would split up following a gig in October 2018.

 Straight after Dead!'s dissolution, Matlock direct messaged the band's photographer Milkie Way.
 At the time, he was working behind a bar and was looking to form a project with a riot grrrl attitude and female vocals; this became Wargasm, who launched in August 2019.
 They began producing pop punk but soon pivoted to nu metal.
 During the COVID-19 lockdown, both moved in with Way's parents.
-The pair released the mixtape Explicit: The Mixxxtape (2022) and the album Venom (2023), which respectively charted at number 19 on the UK Rock & Metal Albums Chart and number 88 on the UK Albums Chart.
-One track from Venom, "Bang Ya Head", was written about Matlock's experiences working behind a bar.
+In May 2021, Matlock joined Jamie Lenman for his Separation Event livestream, a live playing of his pandemic King of Clubs mini-album, deputising for PENGSHUi's Illaman on "Summer of Discontent".